 The evaluation report shall include at a minimum the following:

-Basic information required by Section 3.0 of this criteria, including product description, installation procedures, and packaging and identification of the MCFR wall units, adhesives and fasteners.
+Basic information required by Section 3.0 of this criteria, including product description, installation procedures, and packaging and identification of the MCFR wall units, MCFR floor and roof beams, MCFR floor and roof decking, adhesives and fasteners.

-A statement that the MCFR wall assemblies used as a lateral force-resisting system shall be limited to Seismic Design Categories (SDCs) A and B.
+A statement that the MCFR wall assemblies and MCFR floor and roof assemblies used as a lateral force-resisting system shall be limited to Seismic Design Categories (SDCs) A and B.

-A statement that MCFR wall assemblies used below-grade are beyond the scope of this criteria.
+A statement that MCFR wall assemblies and MCFR floor and roof assemblies used below-grade are beyond the scope of this criteria.

-Design methods to be used for design of MCFR assemblies for use by design professionals and verification of adequate use of the MCFR Building System.
+Design methods to be used for design of MCFR wall assemblies and MCFR floor and roof assemblies for use by design professionals and verification of adequate use of the MCFR Building System.

 Limitations for use of the MCFR Building Systems including storage and protection from the elements.